 Support: none (unless your model really calls for it)

-Only use the Print Settings, Filament Settings, or Printer Settings once you gained some experience and knowledge
+Only use the Print Settings, Filament Settings, or Printer Settings once you gain some experience and knowledge.

 Currently, the MK3 is setup to print from an SD card.
-Justin and Mark will work during Spring 2019 to setup a wi-fi based method of sending .gcode files to the printer and provide basic training on how to use the printer.
+Justin and Mark plan to work during Spring 2019 to setup a wi-fi based method of sending .gcode files to the printer and provide basic training on how to use the printer.

 * Put SD card into the slot on the left of the printer.
 Note that the contacts of the SD card should be facing you as you insert the card.

-* Power on the printer (right side, bottom of power supply).
+* Power on the printer (right side, the bottom of the power supply).

 * Wipe down the PEI spring sheet with 90%+ Isopropyl alcohol.

-* Using the menu system, preheat the extruder and bed for the material being used (PLA, ABS, PETG, etc.)
+* Using the menu system, preheat the extruder and bed for the material being used (e.g., PLA, ABS, PETG.)